Quantumshark/ES-Naltok/README.md

-# ES-Woltok
+# ES-Naltok
- A new tier 1.5 alien species, the amphibious Woltok.
+ A new tier 1.5 alien species, the amphibious Naltok.